openPupil/Open-PupilEXT/README.md

 (3) Cmake Tools extension: https://code.visualstudio.com/docs/cpp/cmake-linux

 Then open the ``.vscode/settings.json`` file in the cloned PupilEXT folder with a text editor.
 The entry ``"VCPKG_TARGET_TRIPLET": "x64-osx"`` must be changed to ``"VCPKG_TARGET_TRIPLET": "x64-windows-static-md"`` if you have a Windows operating system.
 If you are on a Mac, leave the entry as it is.
+However, when using a Mac with apple silicon (e.g. M3 Max or similar) you need to change this entry to ``"VCPKG_TARGET_TRIPLET": "arm64-osx"``.
 Open the project folder with Visual Studio Code and build the project.
 If you press build for the first time, it may take a little longer, as the required libraries are downloaded and will build automatically.
 Make sure that you have enough disc space on your machine.

 **Option 2: Build with CLion**